-🚱 🔬 Window vs Setup ×
+🔏 Windows Setup

-Which ty ype of installation do you want?
+Which type of installation do you want?

-The files, e: Install Windows and keep files, settings, and applications settings, and applications are moved to Windows with this option.
-This option is only when a supported version of Windows is already running on the computer.
+Upgrade: Install Windows and keep files, settings, and applications The files, settings, and applications are moved to Windows with this option.
+This option is only available when a supported version of Windows is already running on the computer.

-The files, make cha : Install Windows only (advanced) settings, and applications aren't moved to Windows with this option.
-If you want to inges to partitions and drives, start the computer using the installation disc.
-We and backing up your files before you continue.
+Custom: Install Windows only (advanced) The files, settings, and applications aren't moved to Windows with this option.
+If you want to make changes to partitions and drives, start the computer using the installation disc.
+We recommend backing up your files before you continue.

-H elp me d lecide
+Help me decide